AdobeDocs/campaign-web.en/help/v8/email/create-email-templates.md

 >[!CONTEXTUALHELP]
 >id="acw_contenttemplate_menu"
->title="Define your own content"
+>title="Content templates"
->abstract="Create a standalone custom template from scratch to make your content reusable across multiple emails."
+>abstract="For an accelerated and improved design process, you can create standalone email templates to easily reuse custom content across Adobe Campaign.
+These content templates can be designed from scratch, based on built-in or custom templates, created from an existing content, or imported in the content template editor."

 For an accelerated and improved design process, you can create standalone templates to easily reuse custom content across [!DNL Adobe Campaign].
+These content templates can be designed from scratch, based on built-in or custom templates, created from an existing content, or imported in the content template editor.

 This functionality enables content-oriented users to work on standalone templates so that marketing users can reuse and adapt them inside their own email campaigns.